Posted by Ward on November 28, 2004

 : : : : : If I was using "bumped-off" to describe murder, I'd give it a hyphen; however, if I was describing being denied boarding to a plane, I'd say "bumped off"--without hyphen.
 I know I tend to use hyphens alot (I would have written "on-camera", not on camera, in the first thread).
 I like hyphens.
 Having googled "bumped off" it appears that nobody hyphenates "bumped off".
 Why?

 : : : : The hyphen is appropriate here only if the phrase is used as an adjective.
 "After the deed was done, the bumped-off guy was given cement boots and dumped in the river."
 You might give an interview on camera, and then it would be an on-camera interview.
 Thus, in the first sentence, "Diana gave an on-camera interview" is the correct form.
 I think "bumped off" is American gangster slang from an earlier epoch.
 SS

 : : : Smokey's right about hyphenation.
 You can't just sprinkle hyphens around because you like them.
 They do a job, an adhesive one, in the service of disambiguation-namely, sticking words together to show that a group of words is a functional unit.

 : : : "Bump off" is slang, not a euphemism as "spend more time with my family" is.

-: : Worse than sprinkling hyphens is using the non-word "alot."
+: : Worse than sprinkling hyphens is using the no[word removed in order to comply with Google's Publisher Policy] "alot."

 : Smokey --- what is your authority for a hyphen in bumped off?
 The dictionary I consulted doesn't seem to think it necessary or appropriate.